isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-07-31-post-malay-seafarers-in-liverpool.md

 There was also no shortage of seafaring work during this time.
 Historian Jon Murden describes the period as a postwar economic “golden age” during which worldwide demand for Britain’s manufactured goods soared and Liverpool’s port and merchant marine served the rapidly expanding trade.[^5] This meant that there was a regular in-flow and through-flow of seafarers from British Malaya.

 <img src="/images/Vol-14-issue-2/malay-seafarers-in-liverpool/Seafarers3.JPG">
-<div style="background-color: white;">(Left) Mohamed Nor Hamid (Mat Nor), who was born in Tanjung Keling, Malacca, arrived in Liverpool on the Cingalese Prince in 1952.
+<div style="background-color: white;">(Left) Mohamed Nor Hamid (Mat Nor), who was born in Tanjung Keling, Malacca, arrived in Liverpool on the <i>Cingalese Prince</i> in 1952.
 He married an Englishwoman in 1959 and later took on a shore job as a crane driver on the docks.
 Mat Nor became the president of Liverpool’s Malay Club in the early 1990s, and oversaw its registration as the Merseyside Malaysian and Singapore Community Association. <i>Courtesy of Mohamed Nor Hamid.</i><br>
-(Right) Mohamed Nor Hamid (Mat Nor) on the far left, on board the Cingalese Prince in 1952 with some of his shipmates. <i>Courtesy of Mohamed Nor Hamid.</i></div>
+	(Right) Mohamed Nor Hamid (Mat Nor) on the far left, on board the <i>Cingalese Prince</i> in 1952 with some of his shipmates. <i>Courtesy of Mohamed Nor Hamid.</i></div>

 Mat Nor reminisces of his life in Liverpool:

 “We forget about all the life in Singapore, you know.
 That’s why most of the Malays stay here because it’s a happy life in Liverpool, very happy, very easy to get a job.
 Any time you want a ship you can get.
-They send the telegram to the house you see… sometimes three or four telegram come in a day”.[^6]
+They send the telegram to the house you see… sometimes three or four telegram come in a day.”[^6]

 The telegrams invited men to the “pool” where they were able to apply for jobs on board ships, subject to passing a medical examination.
 Given the high demand for seafaring labour, even Malay men who were not British subjects experienced little difficulty in securing work.[^7]

 #### **A Malay Club on St James Road**

-Mat Nor recounted his arrival in Liverpool in 1952: “[F]irst time when I came here, we got no place; Malay people got no place”.[^8] What he meant was that there was no specifically “Malay place” at which he and his friends could comfortably socialise.
+Mat Nor recounted his arrival in Liverpool in 1952: “[F]irst time when I came here, we got no place; Malay people got no place.”[^8] What he meant was that there was no specifically “Malay place” at which he and his friends could comfortably socialise.

 All this changed when the former seafarer Johan Awang, who had moved to Liverpool from New York City after World War II, opened a club for Malay seamen on St James Road in the mid-1950s.[^9]  The Malay Club, as it came to be known, occupied the first floor of a house facing Liverpool’s Anglican Cathedral.
 By that time, Johan Awang’s own home on 37 Greenland Street – a short walk from St James Road – was already well known to visiting as well as Liverpool-based Malay seamen.